developer-zebra/developer-zebra-site/src/ehs/3-0/guide/about/index.md

 * **[Kiosk Mode](../features#kioskmode) should not be used with Screen Pinning**, a feature implemented in Android L and higher that works in a similar way.

-* **The [Bypass Keyguard](../settings#bypasskeyguard) feature fails to unlock the screen after rebooting a device running Android M and higher**.
-This feature works normally on devices running KitKat and Jelly Bean.

 * **[Screen orientation](../settings#orientation) can be changed through the Quick Settings panel on devices running Android M and higher** <u>only</u> when EHS is configured to accept the System orientation setting (the EHS default).
 If an EHS administrator sets the orientation to landscape or portrait mode, the device user will no longer be able to change the orientation setting.

-* **The [Bypass Keyguard](../settings#bypasskeyguard) feature fails to unlock the screen after rebooting a device running Android M and higher**.
-This feature works normally on devices running KitKat and Jelly Bean.

 ------